GeekMaster117/Personal-AI-OS/README.md

 - Fetch results from a single SQL query
 - Fetch results from multiple SQL queries.
 - Fetch results from a SQL script file.

 ---

+### Services (Middle Layer)

+#### Suggestion Engine Service (suggestion_engine_service.py)

+Suggestion Engine Service manages Llama Wrapper and Cache.

+**Step by Step Flow**:
+1. Check device configuration:
+    - Check if device_config.json exists
+    - Validates if the file contains compute optimal batchsize for CPU and GPU.
+    - If missing or incomplete, it will raise an error to run the benchmark first.
+2. Initialise Llama Wrapper with compute optimal batchsize for CPU and GPU.
+3. Cache System Prompt.

+**Features**:
+- Option to gracefully close and unload the model.
+- Chat with the model.

+---